OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

 **2)** Open **Android Studio** and import the project _(openvidu-tutorials/openvidu-android)_

-**3)** Now you need the IP of your PC in the network.
-In Linux/OSX you can simply get it by running this command on your shell
+**3)** Now you need the IP of your PC in your LAN network, which we will use in points 4) and 5) to configure OpenVidu Server and your app.
+In Linux/OSX you can simply get it by running this command on your shell.

 ```console
 awk '/inet / && $2 != "127.0.0.1"{print $2}' <(ifconfig)